KDE/kapidox/README.md

     ~/src/frameworks/kapidox/src/kapidox_generate ~/src/frameworks/kcoreaddons

-and it would create a documentation in the current directory.
+and it would create a documentation in the current directory, which needs to be empty before executing the command.

 The folders are recursively walked through, so you can also run it on `~/src/frameworks` or `~/src`.
-For a lot of libraries, the generation can last 15-30 minutes and be several hundreds of Mb, so be prepared!
+For a lot of libraries, the generation can last 15-30 minutes and be several hundreds of MB, so be prepared!

 Pass the --help argument to see options that control the behaviour of the script.